Twin Headboard Bench With Shelf

 Add a Lower Storage Shelf

-I notched out the headboard bench storage shelf to fit in between the legs.
-Gorilla Wood Glue and my nail gun were used to secure the seat.
-I used a 1x10 for the seat and shelf.
+I notched out the headboard bench storage shelf to fit between the legs.
+Then I secured the seat with Gorilla Wood Glue and my nail gun.
+I used a 1×10 for the seat and shelf.

 Primer and Paint Headboard Bench With Storage Shelf

-I did a couple of quick coats of DIY Chalk Paint as a primer all over it, then I gave it two coats of Naval (Behr Premium Plus) the same as I used on the Twin Bed Makeover.
+I did a couple of quick coats of DIY Chalk Paint as a primer all over it, then two coats of Naval (Behr Premium Plus).

-It’s such a deep navy blue, it almost looks black against the snow.
-Yep, I hauled it up the basement stairs out to the snow to take these pictures.
-I have never added a bottom shelf before—I’m actually loving it!
+It’s such a deep navy blue that it almost looks black against the snow.
+I hauled it up the basement stairs to the snow to take these pictures.
+I have never added a bottom shelf before, and I love it!

 Do you like this bench better than my regulars?